stashed/postgres/docs/postgres.md

 restoresession.stash.appscode.com/sample-postgres-restore created
 ```

-Once, you have create the `RestoreSession` crd, Stash will create a job to restore.
+Once, you have created the `RestoreSession` crd, Stash will create a job to restore.
 We can watch the `RestoreSession` phase to check if the restore process is succeeded or not.

-Run the follwoing command to watch `RestoreSession` phase,
+Run the following command to watch `RestoreSession` phase,

 ```console
 $ kubectl get restoresession -n demo sample-postgres-restore -w